ngreifer/cobalt/do_not_include/To Do.md

 Things to Do
 ======

-* Add method for multinomial treatments with multiply imputed data

 * Add method to add own balance function.
 Could be supplied as a name (e.g., skew.diff) that takes in several arguments: treat, covs (or maybe one cov), weights, and maybe other arguments.

 * Add ability to submit multiple objects at the same time rather than by using df/formula and providing weights.